MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/post-publish/app-growth/gain-traction.md

 While at the launch stage you’d announced the availability of your new Teams app to the entire customer base, it’s time to build traction by going targeted.
 Identify a shorter list of existing customers of your SaaS product who use Microsoft 365.
 Drive awareness among these customers through your customer success team.

-Your customer success team must set up time to introduce your new Teams app to these customers, demo the experience and then work out a plan to activate these overlapping customers on Teams.
+Your customer success team must set up time to introduce your new Teams app to these customers and demo the experience.
+Then, they must work out a plan to activate these overlapping customers on Teams.
 These activation motions will allow your customer success and customer support teams to learn how to drive programmatic adoption, tackle common customer queries and build real-world expertise on the Teams app.

 [Back to top](#what-should-you-do-during-the-traction-stage)
 </details>